Belouis Some: Some People

 Belouis Some's first album Some People was released in 1985.

 Initial production had taken place on some tracks in London at Maison Rouge, Good Earth and AIR Studios produced by Ian Little and Pete Schwier with musicians Guy Fletcher, Chester Kamen, Andy Duncan, Gary Twigg, and Gary Barnacle.

 Some People was produced by Steve Thompson and Michael Barbiero in New York City in late 1984 to early 1985, recorded at Mediasound.
 Belouis Some had been introduced to Thompson and Barbiero in New York in spring 1984, when they had been asked to do a dance mix of the original version of "Target Practice"; at this stage Some was not satisfied with the London recording sessions and asked if they would produce and re-record the tracks "Imagination" and "Walk Away".
 Some was introduced to guitarist and arranger Carlos Alomar who asked Bernard Edwards and Tony Thompson from Chic to play.
-Other musicians were Jack Waldman on keyboards, Jimmy Maelen on percussion and Rick Bell on sax.
-Robin Clark, Frank Simms and Diva Grey sang backing vocals.
 Thompson and Barbiero were then asked to re-record "Target Practice" and "Aware of You", with overdubs and remixes of "Some People", "Jerusalem" and "Stand Down".
 Carmine Rojas, Alan Childs, Dave Lebolt and Kurt Yahjian were added to the recording line up with Earl Slick playing lead guitar on "Target Practice".
+During these sessions Danny Socolof became Some's manager, later joined by Bill Curbishley and Jackie Curbishley's Trinifold Management.

 The video for the first single release from the album, "Imagination", was directed by Storm Thorgerson and caused controversy as it contained full frontal nudity.
-Using the 12" version, it was a big success in bars and clubs, and the worldwide premier of the "Imagination" video was held at Studio 54.
+Using the 12" version, it was a success in bars and clubs, and the worldwide premier of the "Imagination" video was held at Studio 54.
 An alternative version without the nudity used the 7" edit of the track, suitable for MTV and mainstream TV.
 The video for the second single, "Some People", also directed by Thorgerson, was used as a Swatch television advertisement in the US.